-In view of the COVID-19 pandemic, this year's International Yoga Day would be celebrated on digital media platforms and there would be no mass gatherings, the government said on Friday.
+In view of the COVID-19 pandemic, the government said on Friday that this year’s International Yoga Day would be celebrated on digital media platforms, and there would be no mass gatherings.

 This year’s theme will be ‘Yoga at Home and Yoga with Family’.
 People will be able to join Yoga Day celebrations virtually at 7 am on June 21.

-Indian Missions abroad are trying to reach out to the people through digital media as well through the network of institutions which support yoga, officials said.
+Indian Missions abroad are trying to reach out to the people through digital media as well as through the network of institutions that support yoga, officials said.

 The AYUSH ministry had earlier planned to hold a grand event at Leh which, however, had to be cancelled because of the pandemic.